Is the UK’s carbon footprint really stabilising?

-Joe’s research, funded by the University’s Sustainable Consumption Institute (SCI), investigates the complex relationship between the measurement of carbon emissions (carbon accounting) and politics.
+Joe’s PhD research, funded by the University’s Sustainable Consumption Institute (SCI), investigated the complex relationship between the measurement of carbon emissions (carbon accounting) and politics.
 Joe argues that we need more debate surrounding how we make sense of our carbon footprints and our responsibilities to reduce them.

 His work challenges the assertion that the UK’s carbon footprint is stabilising – a dubious claim at a time when global emissions are rising dramatically.